tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 ## Verifying

 Launch `Loader.exe` to start up the mod, either directly or via a shortcut.
 If everything worked as intended, a Tilted Reverse Console will pop up and the Imgui UI will be displayed on top of your game.
 Once loaded into a save, run the corresponding server executable (or script, if you created one).
 You should now be able to connect in-game by using the UI in the top left corner; pressing RCTRL thrice should free your mouse so that you're able to interact with the UI.
+The UI is layered on top of one another by default, so you'll need to move the UI windows first to be able to connect.

 ## Debugging

 In Visual Studio, go to `Debug` -> `Attach to process` and select the game(s) (`SkyrimSE.exe` or `Fallout4.exe`) then click `Attach`.

-If you explicitly require a debugger, you can add the line `Debug::WaitForDebugger();` in the `TiltedOnlineApp::TiltedOnlineApp()` ctor.
+If you explicitly require a debugger, you can add the line `Debug::WaitForDebugger();` in the `TiltedOnlineApp::TiltedOnlineApp()` constructor.
 This will block the game from running on startup until a debugger has been attached.

 ## Working in this repository